+Standard Level

+External Assessment 80%

+Paper 1 (80 marks, 90 minutes): Technology required.
+Compulsory short-response questions based on the syllabus.
+Paper 2 (80 marks, 90 minutes): Technology required.
+40% 40%

+Compulsory extended-response questions based on the syllabus.

+Internal Assessment 20%

-Assessment component Weighting External assessment (3 hours) Paper 1 (90 minutes) Technology required.
-(80 marks) Compulsory short-response questions based on the syllabus.
-Paper 2 (90 minutes) Technology required.
-(80 marks) Compulsory extended-response questions based on the syllabus.
-80% Internal assessment This component is internally assessed by the teacher and externally moderated by the IB at the end of the course.
-Mathematical exploration Internal assessment in mathematics is an individual exploration.
-This is a piece of written work that involves investigating an area of mathematics (20 marks) 20%
+This component (20 marks) is internally assessed by the teacher and externally moderated by the IB at the end of the course.
+The Internal assessment in mathematics is an individual exploration.
+This is a piece of written work that involves investigating an area of Mathematics investigation.